Nintendo Switch Stock Issues Solved? Restocking Of New NES Classic Edition Begin

 — Nintendeal (@nintendeal) March 29, 2017

 Fortunately, retailers like Best Buy, GameStop, and a few other stores like Toys R Us, Argos, etc., have been actively trying to ensure that at least some of the buyers looking to grab a gaming console aren’t sent back empty-handed.
-In fact, Best Buy confirmed through a tweet that limited quantities of Nintendo Switch as well as NES Classic Edition will be available online.
-However, according to latest reports, the sale was a frenzy and all the units were bought within minutes of the sale going live.
+In fact, Best Buy confirmed through a tweet that limited quantities of Nintendo Switch, as well as NES Classic Edition, will be available online.
+However, according to latest reports, the sale was a frenzy, and all the units were bought within minutes of the sale going live.

 Nintendo Switch has managed to cleverly bridge the gap between a full-fledged gaming console and the handheld version.
 The hybrid console manages to offer portability but doesn’t comprise on the gaming experience offered by the stationary gaming consoles.